 Why learn Kazakh?

-There are very few people in America who learn or speak Kazakh.
-Those who study Kazakh can find careers in a variety of fields including translation and interpreting, consulting, Foreign Service and intelligence, journalism, and many others.
+There are very few people in the United States who learn or speak Kazakh.
+Those who study Kazakh can find careers in a variety of fields including translation and interpreting, consulting, foreign service and intelligence, journalism, and many others.

 The revival of the Kazakh language is an exciting story—and just by learning Kazakh, you become part of it.
 Kazakhs appreciate foreigners who take the time to learn their language and share their unique way of life.

 Learning Kazakh is fun.
 The grammar of Kazakh is consistent and the spelling is phonetic.
 Learning Kazakh can be challenging, but remember what you won’t have to worry about: nouns don’t have gender, adjectives don’t have to agree with nouns, and verbs aren’t irregular!
 Best of all, by learning Kazakh you will get to know the Kazakh people, immerse yourself in their rich cultural heritage, and experience their way of life and the values they share.

 What is Kazakh?